rainlab/notify-plugin/README.md

 1. Plugin registers associated actions, conditions and events using `registerNotificationRules`
 1. A notification class is bound to a system event using `Notifier::bindEvent`
-1. A traditional event is fired `Event::fire`
+1. A system event is fired `Event::fire`
 1. The parameters of the event are captured, along with any context parameters
 1. A command is pushed on the queue to process the notification `Queue::push`
 1. The command finds all notification rules using the notification class and triggers them